TheParasiteProject/prebuilts_tools-parasite/common/bin/avbroot/README.md

     **WARNING**: If you are flashing CalyxOS, the setup wizard will [automatically turn off the `OEM unlocking` switch](https://github.com/CalyxOS/platform_packages_apps_SetupWizard/blob/7d2df25cedcbff83ddb608e628f9d97b38259c26/src/org/lineageos/setupwizard/SetupWizardApp.java#L135-L140).
 Make sure to manually reenable it again from Android's developer settings.
 Consider using the [`OEMUnlockOnBoot` module](https://github.com/chenxiaolong/OEMUnlockOnBoot) to automatically ensure OEM unlocking is enabled on every boot.

 10. That's it!
-To install future OS, Magisk, or KernelSU updates, see the [next section](#updates).
+To update the OS, Magisk, or KernelSU see the [next section](#updates).

 ## Updates

-Updates to Android, Magisk, and KernelSU are all done the same way by patching (or repatching) the OTA.
+Updates to Android, Magisk, and KernelSU are all done the same way: by patching (or repatching) the OTA.

+1. Generate a new patched OTA by following the steps in the [usage section](#usage).

-1. If Magisk or KernelSU is being updated, first install their new `.apk`.
+2. If Magisk or KernelSU is being updated, first install their new `.apk`.
 If you happen to open the app, make sure it **does not** flash the boot image.
 Cancel the boot image update prompts if needed.

-2. Follow the step in the [usage section](#usage) to patch the new OTA.

 3. Reboot to recovery mode.
 If the screen is stuck at a `No command` message, press the volume up button once while holding down the power button.

 4. Sideload the patched OTA with `adb sideload`.

-5. That's it!
+5. Restart your phone.
+Note: the phone will likely take a long time to startup after an OS update (a few minutes in some cases).

+**Warning**: Due to how virtual A/B works, there is a snapshot merge operation that Android runs invisibly in the background after installing an OTA and rebooting.
+During the snapshot merge process, it's not possible to sideload another OTA from recovery mode.
+Avoid doing anything that could result in a boot loop (eg. installing modules) until this process is complete because there is no way to recover, aside from unlocking the bootloader (and wiping) again.

+The status can be found by running `adb logcat -v color -s update_engine`.
+Alternatively, if [Custota](https://github.com/chenxiaolong/Custota) is installed (even if it's not configured to point to a custom OTA server), it will show a notification until the snapshot merge operation completes.

 ## Reverting to stock firmware